ctrlaltdeleon/infinitygauntlet/career/berkeley-career-guide.md

 5. Interviewing
    1. Preparing for a Phone or Video Interview
    2. Preparing for a Second Round Interview
-   3. Thank You Letter: How to say It
+   3. Thank You Letter: How to Say It
    4. Types of Interview Questions
    5. Behavioral Questions: Planning Your Responses
    6. Difficult Questions